What is mentoring?

 According to the project Keys for Life:

 Mentoring or the so–called mentor relationship is one of the specific ways of volunteering that is in the Czech Republic, so far, not quite popular.
-It is an individual relationship between youth (a mentee) and adult (a mentor) who becomes for a certain period of time his / her patron and guide through life in adolescence.
-The task of the mentor is to help a child or youth to orientate in the society and social relations, and assist with achieving his / her academic, social, professional, or personal goals.
+It is an individual relationship between youth (a mentee) and adult (a mentor) who becomes for a certain period of time their patron and guide through life in adolescence.
+The task of the mentor is to help a child or youth to orientate in the society and social relations, and assist with achieving their academic, social, professional, or personal goals.

-The mentor develops the assumptions of a child, creates opportunities for activities the child engages in, offers meaningful tasks, in which a personality of his / her mentee can develop.
+The mentor develops the assumptions of a child, creates opportunities for activities the child engages in, offers meaningful tasks, in which a personality of their mentee can develop.
 The mentor does not teach nor babysit the child.
-He is an older friend to him / her and often a positive hero as well.
-He strives especially for creating assumptions and opportunities for building a mutually satisfying relationship with his / her child mentee.
+He is an older friend and often a positive hero as well.
+He strives especially for creating assumptions and opportunities for building a mutually satisfying relationship with their child mentee.
 This form of interpersonal relationship works as a natural connection of two people in any phase of their lives and is viable and naturally developing.
 Mutual tolerance and interest are then a basic prerequisite for the emotional development of a child.